Today you're going to learn all the potential benefits of CBD and CBD oil.

 21. CBD and Bladder Cancer

-A study done in 2010 that looked at the effects that CBD has on calcium influx into urothelial carcinoma (UC) cells through transient receptor potential vanilloid 2 (TRPV2), found that CBD increased intracellular calcium concentrations in some bladder cancer cells, and also found that a specific set of bladder cancer cells (T24) progressively decreased with increasing concentrations of CBD.
+A 2010 study looked at the effects that CBD has on calcium influx into urothelial carcinoma cells.
+CBD interacts with transient receptor potential vanilloid 2 (TRPV2).
+TRPV2 influences calcium influx into urothelial carcinoma cells.
+The study found that CBD increased intracellular calcium concentrations in bladder cancer cells.
+A specific set of bladder cancer cells (T24) progressively decreased with increasing CBD levels (35).

 22. CBD and Brain Cancer